Skip to main content

 ODBC driver version 2.6.17 and above supports Cloud Fetch, a capability that fetches query results through the cloud storage configured in your Databricks deployment.

-When you run a query, Databricks uploads the results to an internal DBFS storage location as Arrow-serialized files of up to 20 MB.
-After the query completes, the driver sends fetch requests, and Databricks returns presigned URLs to the uploaded files.
-The driver then uses these URLs to download results directly from DBFS.
+When you run a query, Databricks stores the results in your workspace's cloud storage as Arrow-serialized files of up to 20 MB.
+After the query completes, the driver sends fetch requests, and Databricks returns presigned URLs to the result files.
+The driver then uses these URLs to download results directly from Amazon S3.

 Cloud Fetch only applies to query results larger than 1 MB.
 The driver retrieves smaller results directly from Databricks.

-Databricks automatically garbage collects accumulated files, marking them for deletion after 24 hours and permanently deleting them after an additional 24 hours.
+Databricks automatically garbage collects accumulated files by marking them for deletion after 24 hours and permanently removing them 24 hours later.

 Cloud Fetch requires an E2 workspace and an Amazon S3 bucket without versioning enabled.
 If you have versioning enabled, see Advanced configurations to enable Cloud Fetch.